Antti Rauhala

 Co-founder

 Could machine learning on structured data be made radically more accessible and faster to use?
-How about, if you could query predictions — classifications, recommendations, missing values — with no training step, using queries like this:
+How about, if you could query the predictions, the recommendations and other AI / ML functionality, with no training step, with queries like this:

 {